 October 1, 2021, 6–9 pm

-First Friday! at the Barnes takes place on the first Friday of each month and programming in October will include a performance by a female-identifying performer.
+First Friday! at the Barnes takes place on the first Friday of each month, and programming in October will include a performance by the Black Pearl Chamber Orchestra.

 PECO Free First Sunday Family Day: Wellness

 October 3, 2021, 10 am–5 pm

-The Barnes’s monthly PECO Free First Sunday Family Day offers free admission and, in October, programming will explore exhibition themes related to women breaking boundaries through the creative lens.
+The Barnes’s monthly PECO Free First Sunday Family Day offers free admission.
+In October, programming will explore exhibition themes related to women breaking boundaries through the creative lens.